I write to you from Unplayable Lies Western HQ.... It's Hero Wednesday, so let's get to things without further ado.

 But there's this other guy that turned down the Wahhabi's filthy lucre:

-Tiger Woods has said he rejected the opportunity to play in a European Tour event in Saudi Arabia for the second year in succession but defended Phil Mickelson’s decision to
+Tiger Woods has said he rejected the opportunity to play in a European Tour event in Saudi Arabia for the second year in succession but defended Phil Mickelson’s decision totravel to the Middle East.

 I'm just struggling, in the context of the Prez Cup snub of Phil (as Vice Captain, not as a captain's pick), the true state of the bromance.
 See what you think: